citizenweb3/blog/Whatisasmartcontract.md

 [![Discord-Post-53-1.png](https://i.postimg.cc/JzvRmzSN/Discord-Post-53-1.png)](https://postimg.cc/4Y6DQsfy)

 What is a smart contract?
 Let's first see how a regular contract works.
 Two parties, A and B, want to conclude a contract.
 They need the services of a third party they can trust to keep up with the contract.
 Smart contracts eliminate dependency and enable the automatic execution of contracts.
+A smart contract is nothing more than a programmable behavior of the chain or even simpler, its a programmable behavior.

 If we compare ordinary and smart contracts, smart contracts have apparent advantages.

 **Regular contracts require:**